-- Keep it short.
+- Concise.
 Mobile users have much less patience to wade through thick text.
 Get to the point.

 - Buttons.
 Include clear calls to action using big buttons to encourage further engagement.
 Remember you have just a few seconds to grab someone’s attention as they scroll across your content on their phone.
-Make it easy to grasp and act.
-Easily clickable big buttons for those of us with sausage fingers who have trouble pushing small buttons are a must.
+Make it easy for users to grasp your message and click.

-- Minimalist layout.
+- Minimalism.
 We’re designing at a much smaller canvas size for mobile.
 This means a clean and uncluttered screen.

-- More white space.
-Less design is more with mobile.
+- White Space.
+Less is more with mobile.
 Don't overdo the cutesy design stuff.
 Keep it simple and use white space to demarcate different ideas.

 Think Mobile for Email Too

-Your newsletter, too, should be single column, succinct, interesting and visually appealing.
+Messages should be single column, succinct, and visually appealing.
 We recommend no more than four lines of text for each snippet.
 Again, your blurbs should link back to fuller articles on your website where you can be more verbose.

 Clarity.
 Fluidity.
 Simplicity.
 Enticement.
 Make these your watchwords in chumming up to Mobile.
-Once you have the great icebreaker of responsive design in place, the two of you are destined to become bosom pals.
+Once you have the great icebreaker of responsive design in place, the two of you are destined to become the best of friends.